 - Keep an eye out for discounts.
 Whether it is groceries, clothes, or any other item, shop smart.
 Try to shop for new clothes on sale or consider thrifting.
+You might be surprised at what you can find at Dollar Tree or in the aisles of Walmart, to start.
 As for groceries, many stores offer coupons and discounts.
 You can also get cash back rewards from grocery shopping on your credit cards.
 More importantly, opt for free grocery pickup since that means you will not enter the store and risk making impulse purchases.

 As someone living alone in a state with a low cost of living, $18 an hour should be sufficient for you.
 However, if you have more dependents in the family and live in states like California or New York, living on $18 an hour would be tough.

 At least now you know how much money you’ll make in a year so you can make informed decisions about your employment opportunities and long-term budget.